bmndc/nokia-leo/README.md

 - Keypad recognizing double-presses instead of single-presses.
 This is due to the short keypress timeout interval in `keyboard.gaiamobile.org` and can be fixed by following this [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html)
 - Battery draining heavily if you leave Wi-Fi on at all time.
 Try turning it off if you don't use it.
 - Incorrect GPS on LTE.
 Not sure why, but you'll have to switch to 2G/3G for the phone to retrieve GPS information properly.
-- If you forgot your lockscreen passcode, you can bypass it by holding down the top Power button, then select Memory Cleaner and Deep Memory Cleaning.
+- If you forgot your lockscreen passcode (not SIM or Anti-Theft one), you can bypass it by holding down the top Power button, then select Memory Cleaner and Deep Memory Cleaning.

 ### KaiOS-specific
 - Text messages don't automatically convert to MMS in group chats.
 You'll have to add a message subject or file attachment before sending to manually do so, otherwise your message will be sent separately to each individual in the thread.
 - Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
 - You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
-This is because both are not managed by the system, but by the Messages and Clock app themselves.<br>To change them, you'll have to use ADB to pull the apps from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
+This is because both are not managed by the system, but by the Messages and Clock app themselves.
+  - To change them, you'll have to use ADB to pull the apps from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
 - Alarms can be delayed if the Clock app is killed.
 Before going to sleep, make sure to open the Clock app and lock the phone without closing the app.
 - Built-in email, calendar and contact syncing function with Google account may completely fail at times.
 Use IMAP and import contacts instead.
 - Speaking of calendar, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.